Ciacco99/WebDevJourney/README.md

 ### Starting point
 Extremely basic concepts of HTML, CSS, JS with no frameworks nor project experience.

+I do have general CS background and know how to code in other languages, so I hope to pick up quickly on basic syntax of the new material.

 ### Goals
 Learn basics and more advance concepts of web application development.